vinodkd/jmx.js/journal.md

 **Oct-28-2013 17:26 :** mapping jmx field -> xml dom -> view control -> xml dom -> saved jmx file: There are a couple of design decisions:

 1. How to identify jmx elements and not their attributes which also are xml nodes?
 Ans: jmx doesnt have unique ids for each node. there could be two threadgroups with the same name, so i have to store the ref to the dom node in the view and use that for update.
+DONE
 2. How to reach individual attributes within the jmx elements?
 Ans: create an xpath syntax to locate the attributes and map them to unique names.
 This is the xpath-ish idea (see below).
-Once implemented, this can be used to get and set values
+Once implemented, this can be used to get and set values.
+DONE
 3. How to detect changes in the view?
-Ans: in the template, add unique ids to each control `= data field's unique name + seq number`.
+Ans: in the template, add unique ids to each control `= data field's unique name + seq number` - DONE FOR THREADGROUP.
 Also add a class denoting the type of attribute (`boolProp`, `stringProp` etc).
 After the view is built, collect all elements with each known data type and add an appropriate listener to it.
 In the listener, use data type to attach an appropriate editor if required and the xpath-ish to get/set the value of the data field.
 4. How to map allowed children for the top level elements, specifically `TestPlan` and `ThreadGroup`?
 Ans: create a config for each element; use the config to created an "add child here..." control, which will upon being activated create a new child node and call displayNode on it.
 So we might need a blank xml template for each element.

 All of the above can be consolidated into one structure per element that has: